Abul Hossain (Rajshahi politician)

-Abul Hossain is a politician for Rajshahi District of Bangladesh and former member of Parliament for Rajshahi-4 constituency in 1988.
+Abul Hossain is a politician for Rajshahi District of Bangladesh and former member of parliament for the Rajshahi-4 constituency in 1988.

 Career

 Abul is the president of Rajshahi District Jatiya Party.
 He was elected to parliament from Rajshahi-4 as a Jatiya Party candidate in the 1988 Bangladeshi general election.

 He was defeated from Rajshahi-4 constituency as a candidate of Jatiya Party in the fifth parliamentary elections of 1991.
 He was expecting the nomination of Jatiya Party in Rajshahi-5 constituency in the Eleventh Parliamentary Election of 2018.